doggy8088/d2l-zh-tw/chapter_natural-language-processing-applications/finetuning-bert_origin.md

 :numref:`sec_bert` describes the input representation of BERT.
 The BERT input sequence unambiguously represents both single text and text pairs, where the special classification token
-“&lt;cls&gt;” is used for sequence classification and the special classification token
+『&lt;cls&gt;』 is used for sequence classification and the special classification token
-“&lt;sep&gt;” marks the end of single text or separates a pair of text.
+『&lt;sep&gt;』 marks the end of single text or separates a pair of text.
-As shown in :numref:`fig_bert-one-seq`, in single text classification applications, the BERT representation of the special classification token “&lt;cls&gt;” encodes the information of the entire input text sequence.
+As shown in :numref:`fig_bert-one-seq`, in single text classification applications, the BERT representation of the special classification token 『&lt;cls&gt;』 encodes the information of the entire input text sequence.
 As the representation of the input single text, it will be fed into a small MLP consisting of fully connected (dense) layers to output the distribution of all the discrete label values.